Transition metal hydride

 Transition metal hydrides are chemical compounds containing a transition metal bonded to hydrogen.
 Most transition metals form hydride complexes and some are significant in various catalytic and synthetic reactions.
 The term "hydride" is used loosely: some of them are acidic (e.g., H2Fe(CO)4), whereas some others are hydridic, having H−-like character (e.g., ZnH2).

 Classes of metal hydrides

 Binary metal hydrides

-Many transition metals form compounds with hydrogen, called binary hydrides: binary, because these compounds contain only two elements, and hydride, because the hydrogenic ligand is assumed to have hydridic (H−-like) character.
+Many transition metals form compounds with hydrogen.
+These materials are called binary hydrides, because they contain only two elements.
+The hydrogenic ligand is assumed to have hydridic (H−-like) character.
 These compounds are invariably insoluble in all solvents, reflecting their polymeric structures.
 They often exhibit metal-like electrical conductivity.
 Many are nonstoichiometric compounds.
 Electropositive metals (Ti, Zr, Hf, Zn) and some other metals form hydrides with the stoichiometry MH or sometimes MH2 (M = Ti, Zr, Hf, V, Zn).
 The best studied are the binary hydrides of palladium, which readily forms a limiting monohydride.
 In fact, hydrogen gas diffuses through Pd windows via the intermediacy of PdH.